luizcavalcanti/nes-emulator/README.md

 - Loading iNES 1.0 rom format with some headers
 - Basic mirroring for Cart PRG ROM and CPU RAM addresses
 - A functional CPU with some opcodes (implementing them as needed)
+- Basic inspection GUI for debugging purposes (run `make inspect`)

-Supported CPU Opcodes so far: 30 of 151
+Supported CPU Opcodes so far: 36 of 151

 ### What I'm working on right now?